 Most businesses understand the ethical and moral responsibilities they have to create an inclusive environment for its customers.
-But is there a business case for accessibility?
+But is there a business case for website accessibility?
+Ab-sol-utely!

-From a business perspective, web accessibility is a no-brainer.
-Having a functional, legal and usable website directly leads to increased revenue, enhanced brand image, and a better customer experience—all while protecting your business from the sharp rise in costly accessibility lawsuits.
+From a business perspective, website accessibility is a no-brainer.
+Having a functional, legal and usable website directly leads to increased revenue, enhanced brand image, and a better customer experience—all while protecting your business from the sharp rise in costly website accessibility lawsuits.

 So what is the business case for web accessibility?
 Let’s break that down.

 An accessible website directly leads to increased revenue.